jackdewinter/pymarkdown/newdocs/src/plugins/rule_md054.md

 [url]: https://example.com
 ```

 > **Explanation**: The example uses a collapsed reference link.
-With the default configuration for `collapsed-links` set to `True`, collapsed reference links are permitted, so the rule does not trigger.
+With the default
+> configuration for `collapsed-links` set to `True`, collapsed reference links are
+> permitted, so the rule does not trigger.

-Unlike the preceding collapsed reference link, this case uses a shortcut reference link and satisfies the rule as long as `shortcut-links` has not been disabled.
+Unlike the preceding collapsed reference link, this case uses a shortcut reference
+ink and satisfies the rule as long as `shortcut-links` has not been disabled.

 ```Markdown
 [url]